ckeditor/ckeditor5/packages/ckeditor5-image/docs/framework/guides/deep-dive/upload-adapter.md

 ```

 <info-box>
 	When returning multiple images, the widest returned one should be the default one.
-It is essential to correctly set the `width` attribute of the image in the editor content.
+It is essential to correctly set the `width` attribute of the image in the rich-text editor content.
 </info-box>

 The {@link module:image/imageupload~ImageUpload image upload} plugin, which is capable of handling multiple image sizes returned by the upload adapter, will automatically add the URLs to other images sizes to the `srcset` attribute of the image in the content.

 <info-box>
-	The {@link features/easy-image Easy Image} service provides the responsive image support {@link features/easy-image#responsive-images out of the box}.
+	The {@link features/easy-image Easy Image} feature provides responsive image support {@link features/easy-image#responsive-images out of the box}.
 </info-box>

-Knowing that, you can implement the `XMLHttpRequest#load` listener that resolves the upload promise in the [previous chapter](#using-xmlhttprequest-in-an-adapter) so that it passes the entire `urls` property of the server response to the image upload plugin:
+Knowing that, you can implement the `XMLHttpRequest#load` listener that resolves the upload promise in the [previous section](#using-xmlhttprequest-in-an-adapter) so that it passes the entire `urls` property of the server response to the image upload plugin:

 ```js
 // ...